Archive

 New Kabukiza Theatre

-Urban planning: The new Kabukiza was launched as a multi-cultural hub
+Urban Planning: The New Kabukiza was launched as a multi-cultural hub

-Urban Environmental Planning Department, Noriyoshi Matsuo
+Urban Environmental Planning Department, Noriyuki Matsuo

 Update : 2013.10.01